-203.01 Education of Member Officials.
+- 203.01 Education of Member Officials.
 Each local official's association is responsible for educating FHSAA officials in the rules of the sport in which they will officiate.
-It is important that each FHSAA official has a thorough knowledge of the rules before he/she officiates his/her first contest and takes the FHSAA rules examination.

-203.02 Training of Member Officials.
+It is important that each FHSAA official has a thorough knowledge of the rules before he/she officiates his/her first contest and takes the FHSAA rules examination. - 203.02 Training of Member Officials.
 Each local official's association must hold a minimum of two training sessions for its member officials during the regular season in each sport.
 These training sessions should focus on application of the rules to specific situations and mechanics.
-Attendees at these training sessions and meetings may earn a maximum of 10 promotional points for attendance at a minimum of 10 sessions.
 Dates and content of training sessions must be submitted to the FHSAA Office in writing according to the calendar on page 4.
 Each training session shall be a minimum of one hour.
-Each association must offer its contracted schools at least one training session in which the school's athletic director and/or head coach may attend to hear and discuss the sport's new and emphasized rules.

-203.03 Distribution of Materials.
+Each association must offer its contracted schools at least one training session in which the school's athletic director and/or head coach may attend to hear and discuss the sport's new and emphasized rules. - 203.03 Distribution of Materials.
 Each local association will receive a mailing consisting of cards, rulebooks as well as other materials deemed necessary from the FHSAA.
 It is the responsibility of the local association to distribute this material to its primary members.